Dr. Karla Zadnik will soon be leaving her role as Ohio State’s interim executive vice president and provost. Credit: Courtesy of Karla Zadnik

 Zadnik added onto her responsibilities last October when Melissa L. Gilliam — Ohio State’s previous university vice president and provost and current Boston University president — announced she was leaving at the end of 2023.

-“Sometime in the next month or so, I got a call from then-acting President Peter Moeller, and he asked me if I would want to be considered for the role of interim executive vice president and provost,” Zadnik said.
+“Sometime in the next month or so, I got a call from then-acting President Peter Mohler, and he asked me if I would want to be considered for the role of interim executive vice president and provost,” Zadnik said.
 “I thought, ‘You know, I’m a company gal.
 Peter, if that’s what you need me to do, then sure, you can consider me for that role.’”

-Moeller said the job is challenging, but Zadnik could handle it.
+Mohler said the job is challenging, but Zadnik could handle it.

 “It’s an exciting job, but it’s really a lot of responsibility to be the lead academic for our university, where there’s 15 incredible colleges, 15 incredible deans and the responsibility of all these wonderful students across the colleges,” Mohler said.
 “To sort of have someone that is that solid, that well respected, that trusted, I think speaks highly of the types of leaders we have across Ohio State, and the type of leader that Dean Zadnik is.”

-The role of provost at Ohio State encompasses responsibilities like aiding the university president, connecting with students, promoting strong academics, overseeing university deans and many other administrative duties, according to a university description outlining the role of provost.
+The role of provost at Ohio State encompasses responsibilities like aiding the university president, connecting with students, promoting strong academics, overseeing university deans and many other administrative duties, according to a university description outlining the role of provost

-academic officer of the university,” the description states.
+“The Executive Vice President and Provost reports directly to the president and is the chief academic officer of the university,” the description states.
 “As such, the provost oversees a broad portfolio in the Office of Academic Affairs that spans the entire university and advances initiatives that drive excellence in the academic mission and support student and faculty success.”

 After some shifting in her position at Ohio State, the university Board of Trustees approved Zadnik’s appointment with a term starting Jan.
 1, 2024 — the same day that current Ohio State University President Ted Carter Jr. took office.